Pocket/hashicorp-pocket-cdktf/README.md

 3. `terraform init` - Initialize terraform to download module and providers
 4. `terraform plan` - To inspect the plan for the resources that will be created
 5. `terraform apply` - To create/update the resources
 6. Navigate to your [AWS VPC Dashboard](https://console.aws.amazon.com/vpc/home).
-Copy your VPC id, public subnet ids and private subnet ids.
+Copy your VPC id, public subnet ids, and private subnet ids.
 We will use them to in the Pocket custom construct.

 ### Step 2: Reorganize our code and add the VPC config
 So far, all our application code is located in `src/main.ts`.
 That was ok for our 'hello world' example,